 social media (e.g. Facebook, Instagram);

-etc.

 This policy applies to the use of technology on and off school premises.

 This policy applies to any member of the school community where the culture or reputation of the school are put at risk.